gbtami/pychess-variants/static/news/The Winner Is Tasshaq.md

 <br>

 [The 1st Dobutsu Tournament](https://lichess.org/team/dobutsu-tournament-pychess) on Pychess is now completed!
-Initially, 16 players were scheduled for the tournament, but for several reasons, some withdrew, so the two group round-robin ended with 6-6 players.
+Initially, 16 players signed up for the tournament, but for several reasons, some withdrew, so the two group round-robin ended up with 6-6 players.
 The field was strong including two titled players [IM @Spinaltap](https://www.pychess.org/@/Spinaltap), [CM @alms](https://www.pychess.org/@/alms), one Dan level Shogi player [@Licetus](https://www.pychess.org/@/Licetus), the former leaderboard #1 [@abunickabhi](https://www.pychess.org/@/abunickabhi) and [three time lichess chess960 shield winner](https://lichess.org/tournament/shields/chess960) [@Tasshaq](https://www.pychess.org/@/Tasshaq).

 <h3 align="center">Group Matches</h3>

 The tournament started with a Licetus - Tasshaq match in **group A**.
-Licetus convincingly won for 5.5-3.5.
-These two players seemed to be the strongest here, but [@CyberShredder](https://www.pychess.org/@/CyberShredder) tried to keep up with them.
-Finally he lost to Tasshaq for 6-0 and was not able to qualify to semi finals.
+Licetus convincingly won with 5.5-3.5.
+These two players seemed to be the strongest there, but [@CyberShredder](https://www.pychess.org/@/CyberShredder) tried to keep up with them.
+Finally he lost to Tasshaq with 6-0 and was not able to qualify for semi finals.

 In **group B** IM Spinaltap was the clear favorite.
 The question was who can gain the second spot.
-Surprisingly [@Fynmorph](https://www.pychess.org/@/Fynmorph) was able to win against abunickabhi for 6-3 and finally managed to overtake him by half a point in the overall standings.
-Spinaltap brought the mandatory and lost just one point and made it to the semi-finals.
+Surprisingly [@Fynmorph](https://www.pychess.org/@/Fynmorph) was able to win against abunickabhi with 6-3 and finally managed to overtake him by half a point in the overall standings.
+Spinaltap, as expected, lost just one point and made it to the semi-finals.
 Final Standings for the Group Matches, along with Crosstable and Pairings can be seen [here](https://docs.google.com/spreadsheets/d/1Z-4waGc1YPTPdujpjtqD9Zntcdw5dBKVBQfJDfw_8Fw/edit#gid=1870125762)

 <h3 align="center">Semi Finals</h3>

 In the first semi final match Licetus proved that strong Shogi skills counts.
-He convincingly won against Fynmorph for 6-1.
+He convincingly won against Fynmorph with 6-1.

 <ol>